Nothing makes a reader lose faith in a writer faster than a grammar error!

 Who Uses ProWritingAid?

-As of 2019, there are over 900,000 writers using ProWritingAid to edit their work.
+As of 2020, there are over 1 million writers using ProWritingAid to edit their work.
 They come from a wide range of writing disciplines, but most fall into the following categories:

 Many writers in our community are editing short stories and novels.
 Some are first-time authors and others are professionals with many books under their belts.
 They usually use book-writing apps like Microsoft Word or Scrivener during their creative process and then turn to ProWritingAid when they are ready to self-edit.
 ProWritingAid is a key part of the modern fiction writing process.